The test was designed to assess skills in reading comprehension, writing, vocabulary, and oral communication.

 The candidate will receive a printed article (about 400 words) with a non-technical scientific theme.
-The candidate will need to read the article and answer 14 vocabulary questions.
+The candidate will need to read the article and answer a series of vocabulary questions.
 (Total time required is approximately 20 min.)

 Part 2: Comprehension and Writing

-The candidate will be provided paper and asked to write a set of 5 statements supporting the theme of the article in Part 1 (Pros) and 5 statements refuting the theme of the article in Part 1 (Cons).
-The statements are expected to be grammatically meaningful and to use appropriate vocabulary to express fully and clearly your ideas and opinions.
+Depending on the article used (see above), the candidate will be provided paper and asked to (1) write a set of 5 statements supporting the theme of the article (Pros) and 5 statements refuting the theme of the article (Cons) or (2) write their opinion on the topic of the article.
+The statements/opinions are expected to be grammatically meaningful and to use appropriate vocabulary to express fully and clearly the candidate’s ideas and opinions.
 (Total time required is approximately 20 min.)

 Part 3: Oral communication

-During the oral examination you will be asked to describe your current research and how it is progressing and you will be asked to offer your thoughts and opinion on the article you read in Part 1.
-You are welcome to orally communicate, but not read aloud, the issues you mentioned in Part 2, although, you may have other things you wish to say.
+During the oral examination the candidate will be asked to describe their current research and discuss how it is progressing; additionally, they will be asked to offer their thoughts and opinions on the article they read.
 (Total time required is approximately 20 min.)